 Peill + Putzler 1415 Pendant Lamp

-Materials: Bell shaped pendant lamp made of hand blown crystal clear and brown/yellow/amber glass with a black rim.
+Materials: Bell shaped pendant lamp made of hand blown crystal clear and brown, yellow, amber glass with a black rim.
 Some metal parts.
 Ornamental nuts and bolts.
 Black spiral cord.
 Metal sockets.

 Cord: This one has an adjustable rise & fall mechanism (40 – 140 cm / 15.74 – 55.11’’), and can be easily adjusted in height by grabbing the lamp with both hands, and pulling it gently.
 They were also made with a standard cord attached.

 Height: 34 cm / 13.38”

 Width: ∅ 38 cm / 14.96”

 Electricity: 1 bulb E27, 1 x 75 watt maximum, 110/220 volt.

 Any type of light bulb can be used, not a specific one preferred.

 Manufacturer: Peill + Putzler, Glashüttenwerke GmbH, Düren, Germany.

 Other versions: This Peill + Putzler 1415 pendant lamp exists also in green.
 Produced with different models of ornamental nuts and bolts.